CSBP-CPSE/OpenTabulate/docs/CONTRIB.md

 ### Dataset tags

+The following tags are available when writing source files.

 | Key | JSON Type | Description | Required? | Dependencies |
 | --- | --------- | ----------- | --------- | ------------ |
 | `file` | string | Name of the local data file residing in `./pddir/raw/` to process. | Yes | None. |